tum-rsa/4D-WORKS/docs/guides/guide_overview.md

 ## Introduction

 ![metadata_in_4d](./assets/metadata_in_4d.png)
 *Different types of metadata (Common - Acquisition - Processing - Time-dependent - Assets) generated during the classical topographic change analysis workflow.
-Figure by J.Wang.* [TODO I would reference the paper here, insert at the bottom "in review"]
+(Figure by Wang et al.[^Wang2026]).*

 Topographic 4D data provide dense 3D time series that capture surface change across many epochs.
 These datasets are valuable for understanding natural processes, infrastructure monitoring, or hazard assessment.
 However, their reuse and publication are often limited by heterogeneous or incomplete metadata.

 Metadata describes the who, what, when, where, why, and how of a geographic dataset, thus ensuring that others can understand, reproduce, and integrate the datasets.
-As shown in the figure above, metadata in 4D topographic observations can be grouped into five categories: [TODO reference/cite similar to the paper if this is based on sources]
+As shown in the figure above, metadata in 4D topographic observations can be grouped into five categories[^Wang2026]:

 - Common metadata: General information such as instruments, platforms, or licenses.
 Example: sensor type (e.g., UAV with RGB camera) or data license (e.g., Creative Commons).